iVyper/The-Snake-Game/README.md

 - **Time Module and Random Module:**
 These are part of Python's standard library and are used for controlling game speed and generating random positions/movements respectively.

+- **A Writable `high_score.txt` File:**
+In the project directory, create an empty file named `high_score.txt` containing 0.
+The game will update this file automatically.

 ### How to Run

 1. **Download the Code:** Clone the repository or make sure you have all the following files in the same directory: